 Before recycling your old computer, read about safeguarding your personal information.

-Many local grocery stores in Gloucester (including Food Lion, Farm Fresh, Walmart, and Lowes) have containers to collect and recycle plastic grocery bags.
-There are also collection boxes at both library locations, the hallway at the Treasurer's Office and at the Clean Community Office in Building One.
+Many local stores in Gloucester (including Food Lion, Kroger, Walmart, and Lowe’s) have containers to collect and recycle plastic grocery bags.
+There are also collection boxes at both library locations; those bags will be recycled into benches by the Trex company; thanks to the Lions Club Opens in New Window coordinating this effort.

 Larger Scrap Metal (Including Junk Automobiles)

-They accept items and appliances from homes made of steel, copper, and tin including:
+Contact each business directly for more information.
+They accept items and home appliances made of steel, copper, and tin including:

 - Discarded Piping